KowalskiAnalyze/Medicare_Part_B_Spending_Portfolio_Project/README.md

 This analysis uses publicly available datasets from the Centers for Medicare & Medicaid Services (CMS), detailing Medicare Part B spending on DME and supplies from 2018 to 2022, broken down by state and HCPCS code.

-The goal is to evaluate national and regional spending behavior using the following key performance indicators (KPIs):
+The goal is to evaluate state-level spending behavior using the following key performance indicators (KPIs):

 - **Medicare Spending per HCPCS Code**
-- **Total Yearly National Medicare Part B Spending**
+- **Total Yearly State-Level Medicare Part B Spending**
 - **Total Number of Suppliers per Region**
 - **Average Supplier Medicare Payment Amount**
 - **Supplier Vs Medicare Charge Comparison**